Robert William Cumberbatch: Life and career

 Cumberbatch was born in Tunbridge Wells, Kent, the son of Abraham Parry Cumberbatch (1784–1840), a wealthy slave owner in Barbados, and his second wife, Caroline Chaloner (1788–1840).

 He first went to Istanbul in June 1845 to serve as secretary to his half-brother Abraham Carleton Cumberbatch, who had been promoted from Vice Consul to Consul General there on 3 May 1845.
 Cumberbatch served as Acting Second Consul from May 1855 to June 1856, then as third Vice Consul until September 1857.
 He was appointed Consul at Berdiansk on the Sea of Azov (now Ukraine, but then part of the Russian Empire) on 12 January 1858.
 On 25 April 1864 he was appointed Consul at Smyrna (now İzmir, Turkey), remaining in his post until his death.
 Being in the diplomatic service in Smyrna, Cumberbatch enthusiastically struggled with slave trade.
 He was buried at the British Cemetery at Smyrna on 30 March 1876.
+Despite the disapproval of his superiors in the foreign service, he repeatedly attempted to draw attention to the slave trade in the Mediterranean in order to create pressure to ban it.